markodayan/research.2077.xyz/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea to Brutal
+about: Suggest an idea to 2077Collective
 title: ''
 labels: enhancement
-assignees: ElianCodes
+assignees: 2077Dev

 ---